rvben/rumdl/README.md

 #### Effective Configuration (`rumdl config`)

 The `rumdl config` command prints the **full effective configuration** (defaults + all overrides), showing every key and its value, annotated with the source of each value.
 The output is colorized and the `[from ...]` annotation is globally aligned for easy scanning.

-**Example output:**
+#### Example output

 ```text
 [global]